robotology/whole-body-controllers/README.md

 ## Installation and usage

 If all the required dependencies are correctly installed and configured, it is just necessary to clone this repository on your pc.
+An alternative is to install this repository through the `robotology-superbuild`.
+It is required to enable the option `ROBOTOLOGY_ENABLE_DYNAMICS`.

 ### Mantainers